BS 9990 Compliance

 Dry risers are typically required by UK fire safety regulations in tall buildings.
 Approved Document B (Fire Safety) of the Building Regulations mandates a permanent dry riser system in most buildings over 18 metres tall.
 Above 50m, however, a wet riser is generally needed because a fire engine’s pump cannot reliably deliver sufficient pressure at that height.

 The local Fire Officer and Building Control ultimately determine whether a dry riser is required for a project.
-The final decision always follows the building’s fire strategy following of dry riser installation copnied with BS 9990:2015, lasts British Standard.
+The final decision should always be based on the building’s fire strategy, with the dry riser installation designed and installed in accordance with BS 9990:2015, the latest British Standard.
 Even in some lower-rise or remote-access buildings, a dry riser may be specified if firefighters need a secure water supply where access is limited.

 Key Sectors for Dry Riser Systems